Henry Williams (missionary): Early days at Paihia

 The members of the CMS were under the protection of Hongi Hika, the rangatira (chief) and war leader of the Ngāpuhi iwi (tribe).
-The immediate protector of the Paihia mission was the chief, Te Koki and his wife Ana Hamu, a woman of high rank, gave permission to the CMS to occupy the land at Paihia.
+The immediate protector of the Paihia mission was the chief, Te Koki and his wife Ana Hamu, a woman of high rank, who gave permission to the CMS to occupy the land at Paihia.
 Williams was appointed to be the leader of the missionary team.
 Williams adopted a different approach to missionary work as that applied by Marsden.
 Marsden's policy had been to teach useful skills rather than focus on religious instruction.
 This approach had little success in fulfilling the aspirations of the CMS as an evangelistic organisation.
 Also, in order to obtain essential food, the missionaries had yielded to the pressure to trade in muskets, the item of barter in which Māori showed the greatest interest in order to engage in intertribal warfare during what is known as the Musket Wars.

 Williams concentrated on the salvation of souls.
-The first baptism occurred in 1825, although it was another 5 years before the second baptism.
+The first baptism occurred in 1825, although it was another five years before the second baptism.
 Schools were established, which addressed religious instruction, reading and writing and practical skills.
-Williams also stopped the trade in muskets, although this had the consequence of reducing trade for food as the Māori withheld the supply of food so as to pressure the missionaries to resume the trade in muskets.
+Williams also stopped the trade in muskets, although this had the consequence of reducing trade for food as Māori withheld the supply of food so as to pressure the missionaries to resume the trade in muskets.
 Eventually the mission began to grow sufficient food for itself.
-The Māori eventually came to see that the ban on muskets was the only way to bring an end to the tribal wars, but that took some time.
+Māori eventually came to see that the ban on muskets was the only way to bring an end to the tribal wars, but that took some time.